Stephen Weiss: Detroit Red Wings (2013-2015)

 Weiss during his tenure with the Detroit Red Wings.

 On July 5, 2013, Weiss signed a five-year, $24.5 million contract as an unrestricted free agent with the Detroit Red Wings.
 With jersey number 9 retired by Detroit, Weiss switched to number 90.
 During Weiss' first season with the Red Wings, he was limited to just 26 games due to a hernia injury and subsequent surgery.
-He was assigned to the Red Wings AHL affiliate, the Grand Rapids Griffins, to start the 2014–15 season but was recalled back to the NHL on October 30, 2014.
+He was assigned to the Red Wings AHL affiliate, the Grand Rapids Griffins, to start the 2014–15 season but was recalled to the NHL on October 30, 2014.

 On June 30, 2015, the Red Wings bought out the final three years of Weiss's contract, releasing him to free agency.

 International play

 Weiss represented Team Canada at the 2002 IIHF World U20 Championships.
 He recorded a goal and three assists and earned a silver medal as Canada lost to Russia in the gold medal game.